2nd Cavalry Division (United States): Deployment overseas and inactivation

 Stating that there was no intrinsic need for a second cavalry division, the War Department had devised a plan to use the 2nd Cavalry Division's personnel to form needed service units.
-Black community leaders, reacting against the criticism of the performance of African Americans in combat units, protested the possible conversion of the division.
+Black community leaders, rejecting the idea that black soldiers were not performing well in combat, were against the division being converted to a different mission.
 The debate over the capabilities of black units continued but the decision concerning the status of the 2nd Cavalry Division was already made.
 The War Department ordered the division to be shipped overseas where the conversion would take place.
 During January 1944 the 2nd Cavalry Division was dismounted and shipped back east for deployment abroad.
 Arriving at Oran, North Africa, on 9 March 1944, elements of the division were gradually inactivated until the 2nd Cavalry Division itself ceased to exist on 10 May 1944.

 The division was never engaged in combat and was instead assigned to construct airfields for the Tuskegee Airmen in North Africa and perform garrison and supply duties there.
 The division also provided replacement troops for the all-black 92nd Infantry Division which was heavily engaged in combat in Italy.